NStanley0524/Financial_Database_Management_SQL/README.md

 ## Data Source and Processing
 The dataset for this project was gotten from [Kaggle](https://www.kaggle.com/datasets/computingvictor/transactions-fraud-datasets).
 The data came in a very messy state with mixed datatypes,inconsistent characters and missing values.

 Using **Python**...I

+- Loaded the dirty dataset into **Jupyter Notebook**

 - Converted JSON label files into structured DataFrames.